B$TBetSmarterToolsGuaranteed promo value toolkit

 Vig, short for vigorish, is the sportsbook's built-in margin.
 It is the reason two opposite sides of a market usually add up to more than 100% implied probability.

-Pushes and Voids
+Pushes & Voids

 Push